Virginia General Assembly approves plan for $4.3 billion in federal covid relief money

 Gov. Ralph Northam (D) called the spending plan a “generational opportunity.”

-“While other states are closing budget gaps, we are investing in Virginians,” Northam said in a written statement.
+“While other states are closing budget gaps, we are investing in Virginians,” Northam said in a statement.
 “We have consistently put resources into helping families, businesses, and communities recover from this pandemic and prepare for the future.”

 Most of the package had been negotiated before the special legislative session convened Aug.
-2 in deals reached between Northam and Democrats who control both chambers.
+2 in deals reached between Northam and Democrats, who control both chambers.
 The plan calls for using $800 million of the American Rescue Plan money to replenish the state’s unemployment trust fund, $700 million for rural broadband, $411 million on clean-water projects, $353 million for small-business relief and $250 million for school ventilation systems.

-Northam already has plans for $354 million of the $1.1 billion in unappropriated funds, intending to roll it into the two-year budget he will propose in December for mental health, small business recovery and other programs.
+Northam already has plans for $354 million of the $1.1 billion in unappropriated funds, intending to roll it into the two-year budget he will propose in December for mental health, small-business recovery and other programs.

 But his plans are not binding on the legislature, which will vote on the next budget after Northam completes his term in January.